 If there is one thing I have learnt from travelling, it is that I am blessed to be from England.
 I won the lottery and grew up in a developed country that offered me free education and healthcare.

 Unfortunately, there are plenty of people around the world who do not have and will not have the opportunities that I have had in my life.
 Those people less fortunate than me and born into poverty.

 Backpacking in the Philippines was an eye-opening experience for me.
-I had never been to a country with high levels of poverty before and what I saw blew my mind.
+I had never been to a country with high levels of poverty before and what I saw altered my perspectives on life.

 Rivers full of dirty water, children running around streets with ragged clothes, people struggling to get by on a day-to-day basis.
 The trip really put things in perspective and made me realise just how lucky I was to be born in a rich country and to be able to travel the world.